“I’ve got the guts to die. What I want to know is, have you got the guts to live?”

-Melissa Lucero McCarl, who directed that production, took comfort today that Tell Martha Not to Moan offered Costen “the opportunity to be at his very best in the twilight of his career,” she said.
+Melissa Lucero McCarl, who directed that production, took comfort in knowing that Tell Martha Not to Moan offered Costen “the opportunity to be at his very best in the twilight of his career,” she said.

 Costen’s final significant stage appearance came next in The Edge Theatre’s Cat on a Hot Tin Roof, in which director Angela Astle cast Costen to play the vulgar Mississippi plantation owner who treats his black servants atrociously – without commenting on the color of Costen’s own skin.
 That means lines such as these came out of Costen’s mouth: “I quit school at 10 years old and went to work like a (n-word) in the fields.”
 The moment was all the more remarkable given Costen’s own life experiences.
 In fact, McCarl said, Costen had refused to have his character say the n-word word in Tell Martha Not to Moan.
 He agreed to say in Cat on a Hot Tin Roof, however, because he was playing a white man, and that was true to his character.

 “I was surprised by the choice (for Russell to play Big Daddy), and I was really excited at Angela’s color-blind approach,” said Brian Landis Folkins, who played Big Daddy’s tormented son, Brick.
 “We didn’t play the story any differently than if Russell were white.
 He was just my dad, and color and race had nothing to do with it.
 What an incredible opportunity that was for Russell to play this iconic character that he wouldn’t otherwise get a chance to ever play.”
 Added McCarl: “I love what Angela did with that play because she simply cast the best actor for the role, regardless of what he looked or sounded like.”